 All of a sudden, the system fails to grant access to new employees.
 The software learned to recognize the old employees, but no one tested it on new data.
 This is an exaggerated example of overfitting, but it still serves to illustrate the concept.

-Overfitting can be harder to detect; consider the cases where face recognition software is trained on a dataset consisting mostly of people of one ethnicity.
-When this software is deployed in a multinational region, the system’s accuracy will most probably degrade.
+The methodology of overfitting detection is not so simple; consider the cases where face recognition software is trained on a dataset consisting mostly of people of one ethnicity.
+When this biometrics software is deployed in a multinational region, the system’s facial recognition accuracy will most probably degrade.
 What is common among these examples is the overestimation of the software’s capabilities due to improper testing.
-The key performance flaw lies in the data it was trained on, and not the data that it is going to encounter in real world.
+The key performance flaw lies in the data it was trained on, and not the data that it is going to encounter in the real world.

 So how does one avoid these situations?
-The key takeaway: don’t use a software’s training dataset for testing purposes.
-The safest way to do test is to have a reserved testing dataset that wasn’t seen by the software vendor.
+The key takeaway: don’t use a software training dataset for testing purposes.
+The safest and fastest way to do the research is to have a reserved testing dataset that wasn’t seen by the software vendor.
 If you are going to test the public dataset, make sure the vendor didn’t use it during training and calibration.
-Ask them which data sources they used for training, then choose a dataset that doesn’t appear on the list.
+Ask them which data sources they used for training, then choose a dataset that doesn’t appear on the ranking list.
 Have a look at the dataset prior to the testing, and consider its similarity to the data the software is going to encounter at the production stage.

 Once the test dataset has been chosen, one should consider the choice of an appropriate testing metric.
-A metric is a handy function which uses software outputs (whether identification or verification) to produce a single number used as an overall measure of the system’s performance on the given dataset.
-A single number makes it easier for the decision-maker to quantitatively compare the vendors, and concisely presents the test results.
-In this section we will discuss the metrics commonly used in face recognition, and their business significance.
+A metric is a handy function that uses software outputs (either identification or verification) to produce a single number used as an overall measure of the system’s performance on the given dataset.
+A single number makes it easier for the decision-maker to quantitatively compare the vendors and concisely presents the test results.
+In this section, we will discuss the metrics commonly used in face recognition, and their business significance.

 Face verification can be understood as a binary decision: yes, the two images are of the same person, or no, the images do not match.
 In order to understand the metrics used for verification, it is useful to spend some time studying this case’s error sources.